 “In The Way You Judge, You Will Be Judged” – Matthew 7:2

 Here is a scary thought against legalism.
-Legalist seems to harshly judge every little thing others do and then they act as though their righteousness and peace with God is determined by their behavior.
-No doubt there is a time when it’s necessary to lovingly address sin, such as when a brother is committing adultery, doing drugs, or stealing etc, but even then we should do address it in love, and not accompany it with judgment.
+Legalist seems to harshly judge every little thing others do and then they act as though their righteousness and peace with God are determined by their behavior.
+No doubt there is a time when it’s necessary to lovingly address sin, such as when a brother is committing adultery, doing drugs, or stealing etc, but even then we should address it in love, and not accompany it with judgment.
 But legalists strictly analyze every move others make.
-They judge how much they give, what they watch, body piercing and tattoos, if they drink alcohol, and if they say a bad word.
+They judge how much they give, what they watch, body piercings and tattoos, if they drink alcohol, and if they say a bad word.